kiokoman/FS25_FactoryProductionMultiplier/README.md

 I intend to implement a maintenance system (WIP) of factories, pressing the default key M opens a window where you can see the maintenance status and pay for the repair
 The maintenance status will influence the production speed

+Please take in mind that I'm no programmer and this is my first time trying to do something like this there is probably BS on my code so any contributions are welcome